Why do mediocre exercises, when you can do the best exercises?

 The abdominal muscles should not be trained via sit-ups or crunches.

-Sit-ups and crunches are horrible exercise that have become extremely popular by magazines and other fitness ‘gurus.’
+Sit-ups are a horrible exercise that has become extremely popular with magazines and other fitness ‘gurus.’
 These exercises create poor spinal mechanics and repetitively place your neck and spine in compromised positions.

 Having true core strength will allow you to resist lateral, sagittal, and rotational forces on your spine.